dikhan/terraform-provider-openapi/.github/PULL_REQUEST_TEMPLATE.md

 ## What problem does this Pull Request solve?

-Please link to the issue number here: #
+Please link to the issue number here (issue will be closed when PR is merged): Closes #

 *If you don't have an issue created, please create the issue first describing the problem and then open the PR*